-In 2014, the world teeters on the edge of a technological future far beyond the dreams of Jules Verne, and we’re not all flying around in spaceships.
-Instead, we’re relentlessly plugged in, disconnected, and analyzed in a consumerist, solipsistic age.
-Her, set in a slightly futuristic, rose-tinted Santa Monica, avoids being another hackneyed robot disaster scenario and assuages our anxieties with a surprisingly bearable vision of the world ahead.
-In director Spike Jones’ latest film, people of the future still suck at intimacy.
+Every now and then, a film comes along that really captures our moment, and I think that film is Her by Spike Jonze.
+In 2014, the world teeters on the edge of a technological future far beyond our wildest dreams, and we’re not all flying around in spaceships and planet-hopping.
+Instead, we’re relentlessly plugged in, disconnected, and analyzed in a round-the-clock consumerist, solipsistic marketplace.
+Her, set in a near-future, rose-tinted Santa Monica, avoids being another robot disaster scenario and assuages our anxieties a bit with a surprisingly bearable vision of the world ahead.
+In Spike Jones’ future, people still suck at intimacy.
 They enjoy digital chat rooms and phone sex and have bad IRL dates.
 At least some things never change.

-Samantha becomes a sort of social experiment on both Theodore and us, as we connect to her (or don’t) without a body or face to look at.
+Samantha becomes a sort of social experiment on both Theodore and the audience, as we connect to her (or don’t) without a body or face to look at.
 We assign her sentience with a human-sounding voice (one that sounds strikingly similar to Scarlett Johansson, an actress we know and love).
 As Theodore falls in love with her, so do we.

 For the sake of debate, modern life sciences show that our brains are really just complex, organic computers.
 Similar to electronic programming and circuitry, most of what we do is genetic coding (call it “data”) passed down from parents to children through a smart circuitry system called “genes.”
 Scientists are still debating how much of what we do is just inherited instruction — algorithms responding to stimuli.
 The question is worth asking: are we so different from Samantha?
 Are our digitally mediated relationships any different from the relationship that forms onscreen between her and Theodore?
 We meet each other via chat rooms and Facebook, and sometimes we fall in love with strangers over text.

+It really only offers something like hope.
 Many films over the last few years have depicted futures in which AI is intimately part of our lives.
-Her is the first one with a pulse.
+Her is the first one that feels real.